Skip to main content

 Africana Studies

-The Africana studies minor at Moravian consists of five course units; including AFST110 (Introduction to Africana Studies) as a required course and four elective courses, of which at least two must be upper level courses (200 level and above).
-Qualified students are encouraged to enroll in an Independent Study for one of the four elective courses.
+The Africana studies minor at Moravian consists of five course units: AFST 110 (Introduction to Africana Studies) and four elective courses, of which at least two must be upper-level courses (200 level and above).
+Qualified students are encouraged to enroll in an Independent Study for one of the four elective courses, and/or pursue a two-term Honors Project.
+Africana courses, including special topics courses, will be marked as Africana studies courses at each registration period.

 In addition, each term the Africana Studies Consortium of the Lehigh Valley Association of Independent Colleges (LVAIC) will publish a list of Africana studies courses offered at nearby LVAIC institutions so that students can cross-register for a wide variety of courses.
 This list will be available from the registrar and the Africana studies coordinator.
 Each institution offers the basic Introduction to Africana Studies course.
 Other courses are offered regularly at other LVAIC institutions.